The main goal of the Select Tennessee Property Evaluation Program is as follows:

 - Step 6: E-mail the application and requested exhibits to [email protected].

-- Step 7: Applications will be reviewed during March 2018 for the Spring 2018 round and during September 2018 for the Fall 2018 round.
+- Step 7: Applications will be reviewed during March 23, 2018 for the Spring 2018 round.
 Successful applicants will be notified via email and/or telephone to the primary contacts listed on the application.

 Participation, Need and Local Support